 Mathematics Education Teacher Preparation Admissions Information

-M.A.Ed. in CURRICULUM & INSTRUCTION, specialization in HISTORY & SOCIAL SCIENCE EDUCATION
+M.A.Ed. in CURRICULUM & INSTRUCTION, specialization in MATHEMATICS EDUCATION

 - Bachelor's degree with 3.00 GPA for regular admission status or 2.75 GPA for provisional status is required (last 60 hours of coursework).
 Undergraduate majors in mathematics, mathematics education, or mathematics-related fields.
 For students who have not completed a basic core of undergraduate mathematics courses, a limited amount of undergraduate coursework may be completed during the graduate program.